World On Fire: UN Seeks $47 Bn For Aid In 2025 - UrduPoint

 "There's 115 million that we won't be able to reach" with this plan, Fletcher acknowledged.

-Pointing to significant "donor fatigue" hitting humanitarian operations around the world, he stressed the need to lay out a "realistic" plan, which will require prioritisation and making "really tough, tough choices".
+Pointing to significant "donor fatigue" hitting humanitarian operations, he stressed the need for a "realistic" plan, which required prioritisation and making "really tough, tough choices".

-"We've got to be absolutely focused on reaching those in the most dire need, and really ruthless," he said.
+"We've got to be absolutely focused on reaching those in the most dire need, and really ruthless."

+Camilla Waszink of the Norwegian Refugee Council described the appeal's acknowledgement that millions would not be reached as "devastating".

+"When the richest people on Earth can go to space as a tourist and trillions of US Dollars are used annually on global military expenditure, it is incomprehensible that we as an international community are unable to find the necessary funding to provide displaced families with shelter and prevent children from dying of hunger," she said.

-The single biggest barriers for assisting and protecting people in armed conflict, though, were the widespread violations of international law.
+Even more than funding woes, Fletcher said the biggest barrier to assisting and protecting people in armed conflict was the widespread violation of international law.

-2024 has already been the deadliest year for humanitarian workers, surpassing last year's toll of 280 killed.
+This year has already been the deadliest for humanitarian workers, surpassing the 2023 toll of 280 killed.

-The global humanitarian system "is overstretched, it's underfunded and it's literally under attack", Fletcher said.
+The global humanitarian system "is overstretched, it's underfunded and it's literally under attack", he said.

-Fears meanwhile abound that Donald Trump's looming return to the presidency in the United States -- the world's biggest humanitarian donor -- could see aid agency budgets cut rather than raised next year.
+Meanwhille, fears abound that Donald Trump's looming return to the presidency in the United States -- the world's largest humanitarian donor -- could see aid agency budgets cut further.

-Fletcher said he planned to "spend a lot of time in Washington" in coming months to engage with the new administration.
+Fletcher said he planned to spend "a lot of time in Washington" in the coming months to engage with the new administration.

-The "much tougher global climate (was) not just about America", he said, adding he planned "to bash down doors" around the world and make the argument about the need to step up.
+But the "much tougher global climate (is) not just about America", Fletcher said.

-A record 123 million people were living displaced from their homes due to conflict by mid-2024, while one out of every five children globally is currently living in or fleeing conflict zones, according to UN figures.
+A record 123 million people were living displaced from their homes due to conflict by mid-2024, while one in every five children globally is currently living in or fleeing conflict zones, according to UN figures.

 "The suffering behind the numbers is all the more unconscionable for being man-made," Fletcher said.